laurent-laporte-pro/benker/docs/tutorials/table.rst

 Office Open XML tables, CALS tables or HTML tables.

 A :class:`~benker.table.Table` is a :class:`~benker.styled.Styled` object,
-so you can attach a dictionary of styles and a cell group ("body" by default).
+so you can attach a dictionary of styles and a nature ("body" by default).
-The cell group is used to give a default value to the the row/column views.
+The nature is used to give a default value to the the row/column views.

 .. doctest:: table